A guide to running payroll early and preparing your account for 2020.

 Note: If you plan to use the Comparison tool, make sure the loadings export template/s you want to compare include the data required for comparison.
 If the loadings template is flattened by date, you need to include the ‘date’ column etc.

-To perform the required Comparison tool calculations and advise which staff have a reportable variance, all loadings reports MUST include:
+To perform the required Comparison tool calculations and advise which employees have a reportable variance, all loadings reports MUST include:

 - Extra field ‘Cost’